w3c/svgwg/master/painting.md

 from the gradient element which is directly referenced by the {{fill}} or
 {{stroke}} property.
-When animating colors, color interpolation is performed according to the value of the {{color-interpolation}} property on the element being animated.</p>
+When animating colors, color interpolation is performed according to the value of the {{color-interpolation}} property on the element being animated.

 <h3 id="RenderingHints">Rendering hints</h3>